GDP: $5.56 trillion/$4,300 per capita (2001)

-Unemployment: 4.2 percent in urban areas, believed higher in rural areas (2008).
+Unemployment: 10 percent in cities, higher in rural areas.

 Key products: Cotton and synthetic-fiber apparel, printed fabric, innerwear, children’s wear.